zhjb7/LightningCast/README.md

 The Connect thread creates 4 socket servers:

-- Unix domain socket servers for transferring Android non-audio data (like Metadata).
+- A Unix domain socket server for transferring non-audio data (e.g., Metadata) within Android.
-- A Unix domain socket server for audio data transfer.
+- A Unix domain socket server for transferring audio data.
-- TCP servers for non-audio communication (like Metadata) with LightningCast devices.
+- A TCP server for transferring non-audio data (e.g., Metadata) to LightningCast devices.
-- TCP servers for device configuration communication with LightningCast devices.
+- A TCP server for device configuration communication with LightningCast devices.

 For each connected client, a `ClientInfo` instance is created, containing the client’s file descriptor (fd), type, and IP address.
 Based on the type, the appropriate handling process is triggered.

 #### (a) Communication with Other Android Modules

 The **MediaSession** layer is Java code, and the **AudioTrack** layer is C++ code, but both belong to the same app and share the same UID and PackageName.
-The LightningCastServer uses this information to create or update the corresponding `MusicInfo` for the app.
-Each app corresponds to one `MusicInfo`, which includes metadata, cover art, sample rate, etc.
+This allows the LightningCastServer to create or update the corresponding `MusicInfo` for the app.
+Each app corresponds to one `MusicInfo`, which includes the app's metadata, cover art, sample rate, etc.

-The server has an `mActive_uid` variable to indicate which app is currently casting.
+The server has a variable `mActive_uid` to indicate which app is currently casting.
 When receiving the audio format (sample rate) from AudioTrack, it only saves the UID, PortID, and audio format, without updating the `MusicInfo`.
-This is because one app can have multiple AudioTracks, particularly for apps with crossfade functionality.
-When the `AudioTrack` starts, the server disconnects all non-audio connections and sends metadata, audio format, duration, and start play information to the connected devices.
-It then instructs other apps to stop playing.
+This is because the same app can have multiple AudioTracks, especially in apps with crossfade functionality.
+After receiving the AudioTrack start message, the server disconnects all non-audio connections for the app except for the current AudioTrack and sends metadata, audio format, duration, and start play information to all connected devices.
+It then instructs PipeSender and SnapServer to start working, while ensuring that all other apps stop playback.

 #### (b) Communication with LightningCast Devices

-When a LightningCast device is selected, the server connects to the device’s TCP server and sends an open message.
+When a LightningCast device is selected, the LightningCastServer connects to the device’s TCP server as a TCP client and sends an open message.
 The LightningCast device then connects back to the LightningCastServer.
-The server sends metadata and receives reverse control messages from the device.
-If the server does not receive a heartbeat message from the device for 5 seconds, it disconnects.
+The server sends metadata and other information to the device, while also receiving reverse control messages from the device.
+If no heartbeat message is received from the device for more than 5 seconds, the server disconnects from the device.

 ### MediaSession